As humans, we associate food with love and happiness. Who doesn’t smile after eating a donut or when someone brings them a box of chocolates?

 Training your dog to use an indoor dog treadmill can also make exercise easier and more consistent.
 Watch this Yappy Hour for some fun indoor activities you can do with your dog to keep them active.

 Please remember, just like we can’t go out and run a marathon without conditioning our bodies, neither can our dogs.
 Plus, a lack of physical conditioning can create an increased risk for injury and arthritis.
 Taking it slow is especially important for obese or senior dogs and those with health issues.
 Consult with your veterinarian as to the best way to start and continue an exercise routine.
-Remember slow and steady wins the race!
+Remember, slow and steady wins the race!

 6. Use Slow-Feeders or Interactive Food Puzzles

-Slow down the rate of your pet's eating to help them feel full faster by skipping the regular bowl and feed them with a puzzle or interactive toy.
+Slow down the rate of your pet's eating to help them feel full faster by skipping the regular bowl and feeding them with a puzzle or interactive toy.
 Another way you can slow down their eating is to add some water to their food.
 See more of our favorite interactive dog food puzzles here.

-PRO TIP: You can stuff a Toppl with both wet and dry food, or link the two sizes together to make a dry food puzzle ball.
+PRO TIP: You can stuff a Toppl with both wet and dry food or link the two sizes together to make a dry food puzzle ball.

 7. Monitor for Medical Problems that Contribute to Pet Weight Gain

 Talk to your veterinarian to see if there might be a medical problem that could be contributing to your pet’s excessive weight (such as a low-functioning thyroid, overactive adrenal gland, a buildup of fluid, or one of any other number of possible underlying conditions).

 If your dog gets the all-clear, talk to them about a safe and effective weight reduction plan.
 Weight loss in pets should be slow and steady to be safe and effective.
 Typically, cats and dogs should lose no more than 1–2% of their body weight each week.